5 Advanced Ordnance Depot (5 AOD) was a short-lived Australian and New Zealand Ordnance Depot located in Singapore from 9 March 1970 to August 1971.

 Aftermath

-Evidence submitted to the inquiry conducted in March 1945 by the Ordnance Officer in charge of the Ordnance Depot, Captain William Saul Keegan put the loss due to the fire at £225700 ($18,639,824.86 today’s value), with a considerable amount of stock able to be salvaged.
-Lost in the fire was almost the entire stock of around 1500 Charlton Automatic Rifles, a successful New Zealand conversion of the Lee–Enfield rifle into an automatic rifle, only a handful survive today.
+Evidence presented during the inquiry conducted in March 1945 by Captain William Saul Keegan, the Ordnance Officer in charge of the Ordnance Depot, estimated the loss resulting from the fire at £225,700 (equivalent to $18,639,824.86 in today’s value).
+It’s worth noting that a significant portion of the stock could be salvaged.
+Unfortunately, the fire claimed nearly the entire inventory of approximately 1,500 Charlton Automatic Rifles, a successful New Zealand conversion of the Lee–Enfield rifle into an automatic rifle, with only a handful surviving to this day.

-There was some suspicion that the fire was deliberately set to cover up thefts from the depot, but these were discounted by Captain Keegan.
-In his evidence, he stated that the total value of all stock at the depot at the end of December 1944, was £1100000 ($90845402.49).
-Thefts from the Depot up to the time of the fire were exceedingly small, and the more significant part of the overall deficiencies was the result of miscounting.
-In two years and nine months, the losses from all sources amounted to £627 ($51781.88) For the same period, there was brought on charge surpluses to the value of £1600 ($132138.77), and thus surpluses outweighed the shortages by about £1000 ($82586.73).
-Captain Keegan detailed the accounting system of charging for goods and based on his knowledge of the store there could be no suggestion that the fire was started to conceal shortages.
+Initially, there were suspicions that the fire might have been intentionally set to conceal thefts from the depot.
+However, Captain Keegan dismissed these suspicions.
+He stated that the total value of all stock at the depot at the end of December 1944 was £1,100,000 ($90,845,402.49).
+Thefts from the Depot up to the time of the fire were minimal, and most of the overall deficiencies were attributed to miscounting.
+Over a span of two years and nine months, losses from all sources amounted to £627 ($51,781.88).
+During the same period, there were surpluses valued at £1,600 ($132,138.77).
+Thus, surpluses exceeded shortages by approximately £1,000 ($82,586.73).
+Captain Keegan provided a detailed account of the accounting system for goods, and based on his knowledge of the store, there was no indication that the fire was started to conceal shortages.

-Detective F. Quin of the NZ Police gave evidence of the widespread and exhaustive investigations into the probable causes of the fire but was unable to produce any further relevant information which had not already been placed before the Court.
-No evidence could be found of sabotage, incendiaries, or any interference like that.
-No person could be found who had lit the copper found burning by Sergeant Luffman.
+Detective F. Quin of the New Zealand Police testified about the extensive and thorough investigations into the possible causes of the fire but was unable to provide any additional pertinent information that had not already been presented to the Court.
+No evidence was discovered of sabotage, incendiary devices, or any other form of interference.
+No individual could be identified as the one who ignited the copper found burning by Sergeant Luffman.

-It was fortunate that the fire occurred in 1944, by when the Invasion threat had subsided, and the bulk of the Territorial Army, Home guard and other home defence forces had been demobilised, so the loss of the stores was negligible to the ongoing operations of the Army.
+It was fortunate that the fire occurred in 1944, by which time the threat of invasion had subsided, and the majority of the Territorial Army, Home Guard, and other home defense forces had been demobilized.
+Consequently, the loss of the stores had negligible impact on the ongoing operations of the Army.

 Post War Reorganisation

-2 Sub Depot remained at the Palmerston North showgrounds until 14 December 1945 when it functions were assumed by the Main Ordnance Depot at Trentham.
+No 2 Sub Depot continued its operations at the Palmerston North showgrounds until December 14, 1945.
+At this point, its functions were transferred to the Main Ordnance Depot in Trentham, marking the conclusion of its presence at the showgrounds.

 Reestablishment at Linton

-Over the next 40 years, No 2 Ordnance Sub-Depot remained as the resident Ordnance unit in Linton Camp, undergoing the following name changes until the disestablishment of the RNZAOC in 1996.
+Over the course of the subsequent four decades, No 2 Ordnance Sub-Depot stood as the enduring Ordnance unit situated within Linton Camp.
+During this prolonged period, it underwent a series of name changes until the eventual disestablishment of the RNZAOC in 1996.
+These transitions in nomenclature and their respective durations were as follows:

 Military buttons are as varied as cap badges.
 It was common for individual Regiments or Corps to have their own unique regimental button.
 The New Zealand Army Ordnance Corps was no exception, with buttons featuring the Ordnance Crest between 1917 and 1996.